 We might have options to reduce or increase the volume, within the appropriate multimedia or gaming applications.
 But however, the Windows’ authenticated option (the volume icon) will always be the best and easier way to manoeuvre the audio level, at any instance.

 Thus, missing it can lead to way much difficult situations hindering the entertainment experience.

 How to Retrieve the Volume Icon in Windows 10?

 To be precise, there might be situations, where volume icon in Windows 10, disappears from their places.
 There could also be some variations, in the same problem, such as they still appear but are greyed out.

 People usually get to the Control Panel, to solve it; but still, have no idea to get rid of it.
 Everyone, who are stuck with this issue and are looking for a possible procedure to get out of this, here are three methods for it.

 Method 1: Explore the Settings Window

-- Firstly, open the Settings window, by clicking on the Start icon, and selecting the Setting Otherwise, use the combination of I and Windows buttons, from the keyboard.
+- Firstly, open the Settings window, by clicking on the Start icon, and select the Settings icon.
+Otherwise, use the combination of Windows + I buttons, from the keyboard.

 - The Settings window would’ve been opened now and there, click the Personalization menu in it.